-PART IV - TRANSITION
+PART IV - TRANSITION OF RESOURCES

-4/03 TRANSITION: OWNERSHIP SUCCESSION
+4/07 TRANSITION: OWNERSHIP SUCCESSION

-Session Twenty-one: will detail the need to plan the succession of ownership, which will not interfere with the succession of leadership.
+Session Twenty-Two: will detail the need to plan the succession of ownership, which will not interfere with the succession of leadership.
 The concept of an ESOP and other trust documents will be analyzed as possible tools to achieve ownership succession.

-- 1. Case Study: Atherton Clothing Company (A) (Course Pack) - 2.
-Distinguishing Ownership Succession From Management Succession, Cohn (Course Pack) - 3..
-Alternatives for Transferring a Company, Towers (Course Pack)
+- 1. Case Study: Atherton Clothing Company (A) (Course Pack)(Pg 461) - 2.
+Distinguishing Ownership Succession From Management Succession, Cohn (Course Pack) (Pg 473)